joelkuiper/variable-taxon-mapper/README.md

 -   **LLM Matching**: The pruned taxonomy subgraph is then turned into a nested Markdown list (indentation representing hierarchy) and included in a prompt to a local LLM.
 The prompt essentially asks the LLM (running via a `llama.cpp` server) to pick the most appropriate taxonomy label for the variable, given its name/description and the pruned list of candidates.
 The LLM is constrained by a context grammar so that it returns a JSON with a field for the chosen concept label.
 In practice, it sends a request to a `POST /completions` endpoint of a running `llama.cpp` instance with the prompt, and the LLM responds with a proposed label.

 -   **Post-processing & Fallbacks**: After the LLM returns a candidate label, the system checks if that label exactly matches one of the allowed taxonomy terms.
-If it does, great -- that's the prediction.
+If it does, great.
 If not (e.g. the LLM output some phrase not exactly in the taxonomy), the code will attempt to map it back to a valid node:

     - It first normalizes the LLM's text (trimming punctuation or quotes) and sees if it matches a taxonomy label case-insensitively.
     - If not, it embeds that LLM-proposed text and finds the closest taxonomy label embedding among the allowed set (this is a semantic remapping of the LLM output).